blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 #### Lines 140 to 470: Setup
 This section chronicles the *GAMESS* program setting up your calculations.
 We see outputs of our structure in Cartesian coordinates and in internal coordinates.
 This is followed by a list of the basis set parameters.
 Then the electrons are described according to the instructions of the input file.
 Toward the end of the setup, we see the final statement of internal coordinates in lines 400 to 430.
 This was set up by the `$ZMAT` group at the end of the input file.

-The important item here is that the 6<sup>th</sup> parameter in that set of internal coordinates is the dihedral angle along the central C–C bond of butadiene.
-It will always be the 6<sup>th</sup> item because the 1,2,3,4 parameter (the angle involving atoms 1,2,3 and 4) is the 6<sup>th</sup> in the `$ZMAT` list.
-We will be freezing this 6<sup>th</sup> parameter when we get to exploring all possible angles for this dihedral.
+The important item here is that the sixth parameter in that set of internal coordinates is the dihedral angle along the central C–C bond of butadiene.
+It will always be the sixth item because the 1,2,3,4 parameter (the angle involving atoms 1,2,3 and 4) is the sixth in the `$ZMAT` list.
+We will be freezing this sixth parameter when we get to exploring all possible angles for this dihedral.
 That is the purpose of the `$ZMAT` group.
-We declare the parameters in the Z-matrix and can th address them by their position in the list.
+We declare the parameters in the Z-matrix and can then address them by their position in the list.
 If we did not declare the `$ZMAT` list then we would never know where *GAMESS* chose to put that parameter in the list.

 #### Lines 471 to 1431: Initial Energy Calculation
 Next *GAMESS* performs an energy calculation using our initial input structure.
 The output includes data for molecular orbitals as well. *GAMESS* will give the MO information for the first and last calculations in an optimization run.